 The practice gave patients clear information to help them make informed choices.
 Patients confirmed that staff listened to them, did not rush them and discussed options for treatment with them.
-A dentist described the conversations they had with patients to satisfy themselves they understood their treatment options.
+The dentist we spoke with described the conversations they had with patients to satisfy themselves they understood their treatment options.